ganbarodigital/css-ishi/docs/typography/text.md

 ### Abstract Paragraph

-Use `<p class="abstract">` to bring an academic look to a summary paragraph.
+Use `<p class="p--abstract">` to bring an academic look to a summary paragraph.
 Summary paragraphs are normally found at the top of academically-focused content.

-Follow it up with a `<p class="keywords">` to draw attention to the key topics covered in our content.
+Follow it up with a `<p class="p--keywords">` to draw attention to the key topics covered in our content.

 <div class="code-example">
     <header>